-In this article, we’ll cover the normal types of sleep, the consequences of poor sleep, and how red light therapy can help.
+In this article, we’ll cover the normal types of sleep, the consequences of poor sleep, and the clinical research that demonstrates how red light therapy can help reset your circadian rhythm and get more sleep.

 The Negative Consequences of Poor Sleep

-A new study in the journal Biological Psychiatry reports that inflammatory markers were found in people who have sleep disturbance issues as well as overly long sleep durations.
+More inflammation: Inflammatory markers are found in people who have sleep disturbance issues as well as overly long sleep durations.
 This highlights the fact that both too little and too much sleep may cause inflammation.
+[4,5]

 How Light Impacts Your Sleep